 Winning isn’t everything

 Although Turing did seem to imagine the game as a battle of wits, ultimately its judging criteria is not how “intelligent” an A.I. is, but how “human” it seems.
-In reality, humans are much more characterised by their flaws, emotions and irrational behaviour than by their intelligence in conversation, and so a highly intelligent rational A.I. would ironically not do well at this game.
+In reality, humans are much more characterised by their flaws, emotions and eccentricities than by their intelligence in conversation, and so a highly intelligent rational A.I. would ironically not do well at this game.

 So, where does that leave “The Turing Test” when it was never an adequate test of intelligence, nor meant to be?
 Personally I think Turing Tests are still suitable to demonstrate the progression of conversational skills, a challenge becoming more important with the rise of social robots.
 And it is important that the public stay informed to settle increasing unrest about artificial intelligence.
 Other than that, I think it is time to lay the interpretations to rest and continue building A.I. that Alan Turing could only dream of.